SamFonss/music-streaming-project/README.md

 # Music Streaming System with Network Optimization
 Welcome to my Music Streaming System repository!
-This project is a music streaming platform that allows users to upload, stream, and download audio files.
-It is designed to optimize network efficiency using routing protocols and network monitoring, ideal for users interested in high-performance audio streaming.
+This project was created to test my skills and host recordings of my own music.
+It is designed to optimize network efficiency using routing protocols and network monitoring.

 **Features**